K40 Laser - Entry 2: Unpacking

 As suggested on may of the K40 blogs, I opened up the unit to inspect the components, wiring, and basic nuts and bolts.
 This is the power supply.
 Every nut seemed to be tight and electrical connections sound.
 I double checked that the ground wire was attached properly as well.

 There is a hinged access door on the back to get to the CO2 laser tube.
 The foam packing is is still in place in this photo.
-Nearly missed one piece as I was getting the unit ready.
-Would have probably made a fine mess if I had not caught it and tried to cut with some foam rubber resting on the tube.
+I nearly missed one piece as I was getting the unit ready.
+This would have probably made a fine mess if I had not caught it and tried to cut with some foam rubber resting on the tube.
 The water inlet and outlet tubing below is currently stuffed into the exhaust port.

 The plastic flange on the exhaust fan housing was chipped on arrival.
 Not a big deal as I will build my own exhaust system at a later date.
 The tubing still fits over the flange, so it will work fine.